Alireza Jahanbakhsh: 2020–21 season

 Jahanbakhsh came on as a sub in the Brighton's opening day of the season in a 3–1 home loss against Chelsea in the league.
 He scored a cracker in the next game, a 4–0 home thrashing over Portsmouth in the EFL Cup on 17 September.
 He scored again 6 days later again coming in the EFL Cup, this time a 2–0 away win over Preston.
 Jahanbakhsh started in Brighton's 3–2 home victory over champions Manchester City on 18 May 2021, with fans returning to football.
 Brighton came back from 2–0 down to secure their first win over The Sky Blues since 1989.

 Feyenoord

 On 17 July 2021, Feyenoord announced that Jahanbakhsh had joined the club on a 3-year contract with an option for a fourth year.
 He made his debut for Feyenoord on 29 July in the second leg of the UEFA Europa Conference League tie against FC Drita where he started the match but later substituted in the 3–2 home victory, with Feyenoord also going through 3–2 on aggregate.
 He scored his first two goals for the club on 12 August, scoring Feyenoord's first two goals in a 3–0 win against FC Luzern in the third qualifying round of the 2021–22 UEFA Europa Conference League.
 Jahanbakhsh made his league debut for the Rotterdam side on 22 August starting in the 2–0 home victory over Go Ahead Eagles.

+SC Heerenveen

+On 6 November 2024, Jahanbakhsh signed a contract with Dutch Eredivisie club SC Heerenveen until the end of the season.

+FCV Dender

+On 4 November 2025, after being a free agent for the start of the season, Jahanbakhsh joined a winless FCV Dender EH on a one year deal with an option for an additional year.
+He made his debut against Zulte Waregem on November 7th, coming off the bench in the 69th minute.